 Felicia has spent much of her career developing teams and partnering with community steak-holders to achieve long term positive outcomes.
 At this current time, much of her focus has been dedicated to the treatment of those suffering from addictions, the LBGTQ community, trauma and readjustment to civilian status from military careers.

-Christopher is a mental health counselor with experience working with diverse populations including the needs of the LBGTQ community.
-He has worked with mental health and addictions in various settings.
-Christopher specializes in depression, anxiety disorders, phobias, trauma, relationship and marriage issues, emotional disturbance and other life stressors.
-He is a highly skilled Adjunct Professor and clinician with a primary therapeutic approach in cognitive behavioral therapy.
+Veronica is a mental health counselor with experience working with diverse populations including the the treatment of depression, anxiety disorders, phobias, trauma, relationship and marriage issues, emotional disturbance and other life stressors.

 Featured Therapist: Kirk Rooks, MS, CASAC